RedisJSON/RedisJSON/docs/docs/_index.md

    3) "loggedOut"
 ```

-If you run `redis-cli` in raw output mode, you can format the JSON returned by `JSON.GET` to make JSON objects more readable:
+To return a JSON response in a more human-readable format, run `redis-cli` in raw output mode and include formatting keywords such as `INDENT`, `NEWLINE`, and `SPACE` with the `JSON.GET` command:

 ```sh
 $ redis-cli --raw